rdmpage/wikispecies-parser/README.md

 Which will parse the hard-coded link to the XML dump, extract references, call the `acoustic-bandana` parser, and output references in CSL-JSON.

+To get the number of references in the file type `wc -l all.jsonl`.

+First attempt found 195598 references.